You forget all about the busy life, annoying noise and agreements by this experience.

 This phenomenon is an experience of a lifetime to watch when the sky comes alive with the glow of blue-green flickering lights.

 In a ring-shaped pattern around the magnetic poles, the particles encounter the upper layers of the atmosphere.
-In a process identical to the one that occurs inside a fluorescent light, energy is released as light, that we can observe from the Earth.
-Most Northern Lights “displays” take place at the height of around 100 km above the Earth’s surface.
+In a process identical to the one that occurs inside a fluorescent light, energy is released as a light that we can observe from the Earth.
+Most Northern Lights “displays” appear around 100 km above the Earth’s surface.

-The Northern Lights activities present a chance of catching the elusive lights while trying out an exotic pastime.
+The Northern Lights activities present a chance to catch the elusive lights while trying out an exotic pastime.
 Just to mention some of them as dog sledging, snowmobiling, ice fishing, whale watching, cross-country skiing, photography courses and visiting an ice hotel.
-Another option is to watch the Northern lights on board the "Hurtigruten", the Norwegian coastal steamer that visits 34 ports along the coast.
+Another option is to protect the Northern lights on board the "Hurtigruten", the Norwegian coastal steamer that visits 34 ports along the coast.